mvolkmann/MyUnixEnv/notes/Go01-Overview.md

   Set this to the directory where packages should be installed.
   TODO: What happens when this is not set?
 - `GOOS`\
-  Set this to the target operating system to be targeted by the Go compiler.
+  Set this to the operating system to be targeted by the Go compiler.
   When not set, the current operating system is assumed.
 - `GOPATH`\
   Set this to the current workspace directory which is where source files are located.
   Change this when switching workspaces.
+  This is not needed when "modules" (introduced in Go 1.11) are used.
 - `GOROOT`\
   Set this to the directory where Go tools are installed.
   TODO: What happens when this is not set?